Greece To Put Travellers On Two-week Quarantine - UrduPoint

 Seasonal hotels are being closed until April 30.

-The government had already shut down schools, universities, courts, cinemas and gyms.
+The government had already shut down schools, universities, courts, cinemas and gyms last week.

-Police said they had arrested dozens of people for failing to observe the new rules since Thursday.
+Police said they have arrested dozens of people for failing to observe the new rules since Thursday.